Skip to main content

 1. read each course syllabus and assignment log thoroughly and follow all assignment directions.

-2. complete all assignments with academic integrity and submit on time.
+2. complete all assignments with academic integrity, submitting them on time.

-3. attend weekly in-person meetings scheduled with supervising teacher.
+3. attend an in-person meeting with their supervising teacher, each week.

-4. check daily for announcements and communication from VA teachers and staff.
+4. check school email and all Google Classrooms each day, for announcements and communication from VA teachers and staff.

-6. take all course, district, and state exams, diagnostics, and assessments offered at Verdugo Academy
+6. take all course, district and state exams, diagnostics, and assessments, in person, at Verdugo Academy.

-7. take personal responsibility for academic performance and maintain a minimum of 70% or higher in all courses.
+7. take personal responsibility for academic performance, maintaining a minimum of 70% or higher in all courses.

-8. responsible for any textbooks or materials checked out and are liable for the cost to replace lost or damaged items.
+8. are responsible for textbooks or materials checked out to them, and are liable for the cost to replace lost or damaged items.

 THE ROLE OF THE VERDUGO ACADEMY PARENT